Loading

 Is the Ford Escape unibody?

-Unibody construction is a method of vehicle design where the body and frame are integrated into a single piece.
-This contrasts with traditional body-on-frame construction, where the body is mounted on a separate frame.
-Unibody vehicles tend to be lighter, more fuel-efficient, and offer better handling due to their rigid structure.
+Unibody construction, also known as monocoque construction, is a type of vehicle frame where the body and frame are integrated into a single structure.
+This is in contrast to body-on-frame construction, where the body is mounted on a separate frame.
+Unibody construction is generally lighter and more rigid than body-on-frame, which makes it better suited for crossover and SUV vehicles that need to balance utility, performance, and fuel efficiency.

 What body type is a Ford Escape?